pin1150 Civic Drive, Suite 101, Walnut Creek, CA 94596

 3. Healing Completed

-Implant Retained Upper Denture
+Implant Retained Upper Prosthesis

 Individual Upper Implants